ArwaSheraky/Boston_Analysis/README.md

 |:---------------|:---------------|:---------------|:---------------|:---------------|
 | MSE | 24.275 | 25.968 | 32.288 | 8.355 |

-As shown in the figure and performance table, **Gradient Boosting Regressor** was the best model to predict the average prices as close to the real values as possible, with minimum MSE, maximum R-Squared, and has a very high distiction!
+As shown in the previous subplots and performance table, **Gradient Boosting Regressor** was the best model to predict the average prices as close to the real values as possible, with minimum MSE and maximum R-Squared.
+In addition, there is a very wide gap between the accuracy of this model and the others!

 ![K-fold](./Figures/2_Gradient_Boosting_CV.png)
-In this figure, comparing 6 different values of k-fold, `k = 10` has the least MSE and most accurate results.
+By applying cross validation to the chosen regressor and comparing 6 different values of k-fold, we noticed that `k = 10` has the least MSE and the most accurate results.

-So, our regressor is **Gradient Bossting** and for Cross Validation we have **k=10**.
-Using these data we can easily build the best model that could predict the prices values as close as possible.
-And this is the final model, with `MSE = 17.062`:
+According to the previous observations and calculations, the ideal regressor is **Gradient Boosting** and the best k-fold of Cross Validation modeling is **k=10**.
+Using these data we can easily build the best model that could predict the price values as close as possible.
+The plot below shows the final model, with `MSE = 17.062`:

 ![Final Model](./Figures/3_Final_Model.png)